ppy/osu-wiki/news/2025/2025-05-04-osutaiko-world-cup-concludes.md

 ![](/wiki/shared/news/2025-05-04-osutaiko-world-cup-concludes/Coppertine.png)

-For TWC 2025, [Coppertine](https://osu.ppy.sh/users/7279762) was responsible for the storyboard creation of the Grand Finals tiebreaker BUZZ CUTZ, which stands as the longest osu! original ever featured in World Cups.
+For TWC 2025, ::Coppertine::{ user-id=7279762 } was responsible for the storyboard creation of the Grand Finals tiebreaker BUZZ CUTZ, which stands as the longest osu! original ever featured in World Cups.
 Her previous contributions span across multiple World Cups, including the storyboard for *Operation: Zenithfall* in OWC 2024.

 ---